USEPA/CIP-service/README.md

 6. for a straightforward load of the medium resolution NHDPlus, choose the **recipe_quick_setup_medonly** notebook and execute all cells.
 This will download and stage the data and logic required.
 Alternatively the **recipe_quick_setup_all** notebook will load the same plus the high resolution NHDPlus.
 Note the high resolution datasets will require significant disk to stage and load.

-After completion of the steps, point your browser to the nginx server, probably at http://localhost:8080/cip20_indexer.html The indexer application should load up and allow you to draw a point, line or polygon and submit it for indexing.
+After completion of the steps, point your browser to the nginx server, probably at http://localhost:8080/cipsrv_indexer.html The indexer application should load up and allow you to draw a point, line or polygon and submit it for indexing.
 That is all the project does at the moment.
 Note the high resolution NHDPlus option will only work if the high resolution NHDPlus data and code was loaded.

-Alternatively, try the ATTAINS comparison application, probably at http://localhost:8080/cip2_attains.html.
-This web app is meant to show the results of cip20 indexing against indexing previous done by ATTAINS.
+Alternatively, try the ATTAINS comparison application, probably at http://localhost:8080/cipsrv_attains.html.
+This web app is meant to show the results of CIP Service indexing against indexing previous done by ATTAINS.

 ### Disclaimer